Codecademy/docs/content/php/concepts/comments/comments.md

   - "https://www.codecademy.com/learn/paths/computer-science"
 ---

 Comments are text placed inside code that is not executed.
 They are intended as documentation or explanation of the code they are a part of.

 ## Syntax

 PHP marks comments in three different ways:

 - `//` will mark a comment from where it appears until the end of the line (or code block).
 - `#` will also mark a comment from where it appears until the end of the line (or code block).
-- Multi-line comments are marked by `/*...*/` with everything between `/*` and `*/` will be marked as a comment.
+- Multi-line comments are marked by `/*` ... `*/` with everything in between marked as a comment.

 Single line comments extend to the end of the line, or the end of the PHP block.
 `?>` will not be commented out, instead, `?>` will terminate the comment.